Building a native app

 • The page must be mobile-ready for cases when store owners go to Ecwid Control Panel on mobile devices.

-• The page content should not contain the word 'Ecwid', so we can offer your app to our partners
+• The page content should not mention words 'Ecwid' or 'Lightspeed', so we can offer your app to our partners

 • Its interface must use Ecwid CSS Framework